 Requirements & Qualifications

-- Experience working with teenagers and young adults in informal or formal educational settings.
+- Experience working with teenagers and young adults in informal or formal education, preferably in a residential setting.

-- Excellent communication, listening, team building and interpersonal skills.
+- Excellent communication, listening, conflict resolution, community building, and interpersonal skills.

-- Excellent driving record and ability/openness to driving a 12-passenger van.
+- Excellent driving record and ability to drive a 15-passenger van.